guyfe/LongSumm/README.md

 # LongSumm - Data and Instructions
-You are invited to participate in the LongSumm Shared Task at [SDP@EMNLP 2020](https://2020.emnlp.org).
+You are invited to participate in the LongSumm Shared Task at [SDP@NAACL 2021](https://2021.naacl.org/).
 This repository contains the dataset and instructions on how to participate in the task.

 ## Training Data
 The training data is composed of abstractive and extractive summaries.